albertotamajo/Understanding-Imbalanced-Forgetting-in-Rehearsal-based-Class-Incremental-Learning/README.md

 # Understanding Imbalanced Forgetting in Rehearsal-Based Class-Incremental Learning

-Official repository for the paper [Understanding Imbalanced Forgetting in Rehearsal-Based Class Incremental Learning](https://arxiv.org/abs/2605.14785) (under review).
+> Alberto Tamajo, Srinandan Dasmahapatra and Rahman Attar Official repository for the paper [Understanding Imbalanced Forgetting in Rehearsal-Based Class Incremental Learning](https://arxiv.org/abs/2605.14785) (under review).

-Created by Alberto Tamajo, Srinandan Dasmahapatra and Rahman Attar.

 ## Citation
 If you find our work useful in your research, please consider citing: